 My name is Ben Philippi.
-I’m a professional photographer, producer and a big supporter of the right of the people to responsibly keep and bear arms.
+I’m a professional photographer, producer and a big supporter of The Second Amendment.

 Over the last two and a half years I’ve driven over 40,000 miles to every corner of America to photograph and interview notable and responsible firearm owners to make a book called We The People.
 It celebrates the diversity and beauty of The Second Amendment like never before.

-For too long the media has painted us firearm owners in a negative light.
-Well I’m sick of it.
+For too long the media has painted us firearm owners in a negative light and I’m tired of it.
 I believe that we are one of the most misunderstood groups of people on the face of the planet.
 We are good, honest, responsible and hard-working citizens who own firearms for all of the right reasons.

 We The People is an inspiring and thoughtful book that breaks the mold of how the public views us firearm owners.
 It proves once and for all that there is nothing wrong with owning a gun.
 In fact, if you’re not already a responsible firearm owner, you’ll want to become one after reading it.